 Choosing the best guitar for beginners can be a hard task.
-If you’re on your own, you most likely don’t know what to look for, and you probably don’t know what will best suit your needs.
-I’m going to explain what you should look for when choosing the best guitar for a beginner player, and by the end of this, you'll hopefully find out what type of guitar will serve you best.
+If you’re on your own you most likely don’t know what to look for, and what will best suit your needs.
+I’m going to explain some important aspects you should look for when choosing the best guitar for a beginner player, and by the end of this you'll hopefully find out what type of guitar will serve you best.

 Types of guitars